You can often treat a cold without seeing a GP. You should begin to feel better in about 1 to 2 weeks.

 - relieve a blocked nose with decongestant sprays or tablets

-Be careful not to use cough and cold medicines if you're taking paracetamol and ibuprofen tablets, as it's easy to take more than the recommended dose.
+Be careful not to use cough and cold medicines if you're taking paracetamol and ibuprofen tablets.
+Cough and cold medicines often also contain paracetamol and ibuprofen so it can be easy to take more than the recommended dose.

 Some are not suitable for children, babies and pregnant women.